-While Ballistomycete no longer generate in the dungeon as of 0.17, they can still be found in sprint or spawned by worshipers of Fedhas Madash.
+While ballistomycetes no longer generate in the dungeon as of 0.17, they can still be found in sprint or spawned by worshipers of Fedhas Madash.

 Ballistomycete Life Cycle

 - Ballistomycete spores will wander the dungeon, occasionally leaving grown ballistomycetes in its wake.
-After wandering for 40 turns, crashing into a player, or taking damage, a spore will explode, dealing damage and confusion.
-This also creates a random number of new inactive ballistomycetes in the blast radius (2~3 on average)
+After wandering for a while, crashing into a creature, or taking damage, a spore will explode, damaging and confusing creatures within 2 tiles.
+This may also create a random number of new inactive ballistomycetes in the blast radius (2~3 on average)

 - When this explosion occurs, a random ballistomycete on the level is activated.
 Roughly 500 turns later, it will create a new spore, continuing the cycle.

-- If you kill an active ballistomycete, a random number of other ballistomycetes will activate.
+- If an active ballistomycete is killed, a random number of other ballistomycetes will activate.